actifit/actifit-ios/Actifit/Pods/Target Support Files/Pods-Actifit/Pods-Actifit-acknowledgements.markdown

    TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

   0. You just DO WHAT THE FUCK YOU WANT TO.

+## Fabric

+Fabric: Copyright 2018 Google, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## IQKeyboardManagerSwift